Sixth-Sense: Self-Supervised Learning of Spatial Awareness of Humans from a Planar Lidar: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ervice} robots operating human-populated environments~\cite{Benitti:cae:2012, Gonzalez:as:2021, Choi:jhmm:2020} must be capable to perceive humans, predict their behavior~\cite{Zaraki:icrm:2014} and even intentions~\cite{Arreghini:icra:2024}.
-Indeed, humans' detection and localization are crucial for \ac{hri} applications where humans and robots are close, to ensure safe cooperation, improve navigation in crowded spaces, and provide insightful social cues.
+Social and service robots operating in human-populated environments~\cite{Benitti:cae:2012, Gonzalez:as:2021, Choi:jhmm:2020} must be capable to perceive humans, predict their behavior~\cite{Zaraki:icrm:2014} and interaction intention~\cite{Abbate:ras:2024,Arreghini:icra:2024}.
+Humans' detection and localization are crucial for \acp{hri} where humans and robots are close, to ensure safe cooperation, improve navigation in crowded spaces, and provide insightful interaction-relevant spatial cues.
+In service and assistance scenarios, knowing where people are around the robot and whether they are oriented toward it is not only useful for perception, but also for shaping the robot social behavior, such as deciding when to yield, when to turn and attend, and when an approach is most likely to be socially appropriate rather than intrusive.
 A typical sensing setup for service robots includes a combination of a wide \ac{fov} laser sensor, often seeing $360^{\circ}$ around the robot, and a narrow \ac{fov} RGB-D camera.
-Despite 3D LiDAR sensors offering rich information about the surroundings~\cite{martin2021jrdb}, their use in service robots is limited to a small percentage of high-end platforms.
-Instead, the majority is equipped with simpler 1D planar LiDAR sensors, typically located at wheel height, striking a balance between production costs and richness of information.
-Examples span from large research robots~\cite{pages2016tiago} to those commonly present in many households such as robot vacuum cleaners, or lawnmowers~\cite {mahdi2022survey}.
+Although 3D LiDAR sensors offer rich environmental information~\cite{martin2021jrdb}, their use in service robots is limited to only few high-end platforms.
+Instead, the majority uses simpler 1D planar LiDAR sensors, typically located at wheel height, balancing production costs and richness of information.
+Examples span from large research robots~\cite{pages2016tiago} to those commonly present in many households such as robot vacuum cleaners, or lawnmowers~\cite{mahdi2022survey}.
+In this context, a $360^{\circ}$ perception system could enable robust human-aware sensing with cost-effective hardware, supporting in-the-wild service applications~\cite{Arreghini:iros:2024} by extending capabilities to mobile robots.